bacor/cantuscorpus/src/readme_template.md

 --------

 As Cantus is being updated continuously, we plan to occasionaly release new versions of the CantusCorpus as well.
-All of these will be explicitly versioned, can be downloaded from GitHub and referenced using a Zenodo DOI.
+All of these will be versioned, can be downloaded from GitHub.

 Tables
 ------